Twiggy: 1966–1970

-Reaction
+Reception

 Twiggy and the magazines featuring her image polarised critics from the start.
-Her boyishly thin image was, and still is, criticised for allegedly promoting an "unhealthy" body ideal for women.
-"Twiggy came along at a time when teen-age spending power was never greater," said Su Dalgleish, fashion correspondent for the Daily Mail.
-"With that underdeveloped, boyish figure, she is an idol to the 14- and 15-year-old kids.
+Her boyishly thin appearance was criticised by some for promoting an unhealthy body ideal for women.
+Fashion correspondent Su Dalgleish of the Daily Mail said that "Twiggy came along at a time when teen-age spending power was never greater.
+With that underdeveloped, boyish figure, she is an idol to the 14- and 15-year-old kids.
 She makes virtue of all the terrible things of gawky, miserable adolescence."
-At the height of her fame, Mark Cohen, president of Leeds Women's shop, had an even harsher view: "Her legs remind me of two painted worms."
-Yet Twiggy had her supporters.
-Diana Vreeland of Vogue stated, "She's no flash in the pan.
-She is the mini-girl in the mini-era.
-She's delicious looking."
-In recent years, Twiggy has spoken out against the trend of waif-thin models, explaining that her own thin weight as a teenager was natural: "I was very skinny, but that was just my natural build.
-I always ate sensibly – being thin was in my genes."
+The Metropolitan Museum of Art's 2009 catalogue for its exhibition The Model as Muse: Embodying Fashion noted that "Twiggy's adolescent physique was the perfect frame for the androgynous styles that began to emerge in the 1960s."